jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 ## Task 4 - puppeth: Exporting the genesis block to a JSON file.

-We're still in puppeth.
+We're still in `puppeth`.
 After making the new *puppercoin* network and genesis, puppeth will ask if you want to do more.

 * `Manage existing genesis`.
 * `Export genesis configurations`.